thesophile/jumpcutter-GUI/README.md

 ## GUI
 Developed using tkinter.
 This is just the first draft.
 Looking to make it an android app in the future.

-edit: found that you can't make android apps with Tkinter.
-Now I have to rewrite the code in Kivy.

 ## Some heads-up:

 It uses Python 3.